pixelnest/pixelnest.github.io/tutorials/2d-game-unity/install-and-scene/index.md

 [ ![Your first scene][unity_first_scene] ][unity_first_scene]

 <div data-block="tip">
-_Tip_: a game object is bounded to its parent position. <br /><br />This behavior creates a nice side-effect for a camera game object: if a camera is the child of an object, it will track its parent position automatically.
+  **Tip**: a game object is bounded to its parent position.

+  This behavior creates a nice side-effect for a camera game object: if a camera is the child of an object, it will track its parent position automatically.
 If the camera is at the root of the scene or inside an empty game object, the view is fixed.
-However, if you put the camera inside a moving game object, the camera will follow this object on the scene. <br />This is a simple way to have the camera following the player, for example.
+However, if you put the camera inside a moving game object, the camera will follow this object on the scene.

+  This is a simple way to have the camera following the player, for example.
 </div>

 # Next step